Mugil13/LEAR-MNIST/README.md

 # LEAR Framework on MNIST: Generating Counterfactual Explanations and validating it

-This project implements the **Learn Explain Reinforce (LEAR)** framework on the MNIST dataset to generate counterfactual explanations.
+This project implements the **Learn Explain Reinforce (LEAR)** framework on the MNIST dataset using PyTorch to generate counterfactual explanations.
 If you want to know more about counterfactual informations, please see the counterfactual-explanations repo which i have uploaded.

 Unlike typical XAI methods, LEAR modifies the **latent space** of input representations to produce realistic, minimal transformations that lead to different outcomes, enabling deep insight into model decision boundaries.